Scholarships for Unitarian Universalist Ministerial Students

 Eligibility for Aid

-To be eligible to apply for UUA financial aid grants, all applicants must be in Candidate status.
-There are also two scholarships available to Incoming First Year students.
+To be eligible to apply for UUA financial aid grants, all applicants must be in aspirant or candidate status.
 Full-time and part-time students are eligible to apply.
+Most scholarships are granted to those in candidate status.
 Those planning to be in an internship are eligible to apply, even if they will not be enrolled in theological school during the internship.

 The Unitarian Universalist Association has a variety of scholarship sources.
 Some are general scholarship and others are named scholarships, with specific criteria.
-All financial aid grants are determined by a committee of UUA staff members and others that include two Unitarian Universalist ministers and a Unitarian Universalist layperson with a background in finance.
-Grants are determined on the basis of academic merit and financial need, consistent with the requirements of the scholarship funds, and range from $1000 to $15,000.
+All financial aid grants are determined by the UUA Scholarship Committee.
+Grants are determined on the basis of academic merit and financial need, consistent with the requirements of the scholarship.
 Please review the following for information about all available scholarships.

 - Have a Unitarian Universalist minister in full fellowship (please, not a faculty member from your theological school) fill out a recommendation form.

 - Have your faculty advisor or another faculty member fill out a recommendation form.